Pigeon Decoys: A Comprehensive Set Up & Usage Guide Explained

 2. Find 3 millimeters of lightweight Acrylic plastic.

-3. Using this, cut a simple shape for the body, then attach it onto the decoy head.
+3. Using this, cut a simple shape for the body, then attach it to the decoy head.

 4. Draw the design of the decoy onto a piece of roofing under-felt or any other light and flexible material.